Our Advocacy Efforts

 I-CAN members will play leadership roles in the effort to promote food security by:

-• Speaking out to the national and local news media,
+• Speaking out to the national and local news media; and

 • Presenting at and attending community events.